 There are so many reasons why relationships drift apart it is fruitless to list them all.
 But what commonly happens is that people forget why they got together in the first place.
 Often people stop telling one another the truth about what is eating them.
 Separation as a concept begins to form as an idea in one of the two heads, and that is kept secret until the bags are packed.
 I want to suggest something much better.

 Some suggestions to test if it is time…

 I am going to make this recommendation: Move out for a while!
 One of you should pack up and go to a friend or relative's house, or to a hotel, or on a vacation…whatever…but get away from each other's physical presence for a month.
+Nexus letters for veterans are not a problem anymore with https://www.reemedical.com/ assistance.
 Not in anger…but as a deliberate decision to take time to get your heads and hearts straight.
 When you feel a breaking point is nearing, the sooner you do this temporary separation the better.

 You can talk on the phone* but no physical visits until it is decided whether it is worth continuing.
-Creating that space (‘nature abhors a vacuum' sort of thing) is essential to let other things surface.
+See a highly-rated home cleaning service in Texas at precisecleaningpros.com/.
+Creating that space (‘nature abhors a vacuum' sort of thing) is essential to allow some things surface.
 It is called “reflection without interference” and can be very revealing.
 Rules: 1) You are not using this time to see someone else.
 This nixes the effectiveness like a sledgehammer.
 2) Spend time “reflecting” – whether that is prayer or meditation or journaling (or all three) 3) Don't try to force anything to happen – instead, let it happen naturally.